adhikarir/JobRecommendationSystem/README.md

 # JobRecommendationSystem
+# Introduction
-# this is simple job recommeddation system.
+this is simple job recommeddation system.
 Job is recommendation by matching vacancy and job seeker profile and knowlwdge and skill.
-#This project is Developed by using PHP, MYSQl,Bootstrap ect
+## Program Used
+* PHP
+* CSS
+* Java script
+* Bootstrap
+* MySql